-The community also embraced this endeavor, and several Delaware teachers took part in the creation of the school, including Rich Hanel and Linda Emerick, who still teach at CCSA.
+The community also embraced this endeavor, and several Delaware teachers took part in the creation of the school, including former CCSA teachers, Rich Hanel and Linda Emerick.
 Local arts and education activists were recruited to begin a Board of Directors for the school, and soon after, Cabella Calloway Langsam, Cab Calloway’s daughter, became the first board president.

 The school opened in September, 1992, as the Creative and Performing Arts Middle School.
 The high school program was added in 1997, and the first senior class graduated in June 2000.

 In 2007, CCSA celebrated its 15th year in existence.

 Cab Calloway School of the Arts (CCSA) is the premiere public school with an arts-based curriculum in the state of Delaware.
 Founded in 1992 by a group of parents seeking quality education in a motivating environment, the school is part of the Red Clay Consolidated School District (RCCSD).
 Named after the American jazz icon, Cab Calloway, CCSA provides both academic and arts education for students in grades 6-12.